 The evolution of precision

-For more than twenty-five years, the innovative Seed Hawk drill has been a leader in zero-till and min-till farming practices.
-Ground-breaking innovations, like the Seed Hawk opener, Sectional Control® Technology, the iCon® Wireless Control System, and Fenix III metering, continue to change the face of agriculture.
-The seeding systems are designed with air carts and toolbars that work together to provide precise seed and fertilizer placement resulting in a higher quality crop and more grain in the bin.
+For more than thirty years, Vaderstad’s innovative air seeder line-up has been a leader in ground-breaking innovations, like the Seed Hawk opener, Sectional Control® Technology, the iCon® Wireless Control System, and Fenix III metering.
+The seeding systems are designed with Precision Delivery Air Carts and Seed Hawk Air Drills that work together to provide precise seed and fertilizer placement resulting in a higher quality crop and more grain in the bin.

 It starts with sound agronomics

-Seed Hawk drills are built on and inspired by precision agronomy.
+Seed Hawk Air Seeders are built on and inspired by precision agronomy.
 Producing the best crop starts with precise, accurate seeding with optimum fertilizer placement.

 Efficiency in one pass

-At the heart of all Seed Hawk seeding systems is the opener assembly.
+At the heart of all Seed Hawk Air Drills is the opener assembly.
 Each Seed Hawk Opener follows the ground independently by pivoting at the frame.

 The knife in front aerates and warms the soil, placing the fertilizer.
 The trailing seed knife buries the fertilizer band before placing the seed on a separate shelf above and to the side of the fertilizer.